 "Not everyone who says to me, ‘lord, lord,’ shall enter the sanctuary of the spiritual realm – only one who does what pleases my LORD in the spiritual realm.
 Many will say to me at that time, ‘Master, did we not prophesy in your name and in your name cast out demons, and in your name perform many miracles?
 And I will say to them, ‘I never knew you: Get away from me, you who practice wickedness.’"
 (Matt.
 7:21-23)Jesus is clearly stating that those who claim to be followers and representatives of Jesus yet don't follow his instructions to love and serve the Supreme Being are not his followers or representatives.
 He says to them, "Get away from me, you who practice wickedness."

-Because like many of today's sectarian teachers, the Jewish pharisees and priests were not focused on serving the Supreme Being.
+Because like many of today's sectarian teachers, the Pharisees and priests were not focused on serving the Supreme Being.
 Their focus was on maintaining their positions within their institutions and maintaining their followers.

 Thus their teachings emphasized ritualistic rules as if following those rules are the goal.
 Like today's sectarian institutional teachers, they emphasized appearance over purpose.